 Drop off at a local retailer that sells car batteries.
 State law requires these retailers to accept, free of charge, up to 2 vehicle batteries per person per month.

 Take used motor oil to a local service station or to a local retailer that sells motor oil.
-State law requires that most retailers and service stations accept, free of charge, up to 5 gallons per person per day.
-Oil must be in a clean and unbreakable plastic container with a tight-fitting lid.
+State law requires that most retailers and service stations accept, free of charge, up to 5 gallons per person daily.
+Oil must be in a clean, unbreakable plastic container with a tight-fitting lid.
 Do not mix the oil with any other fluid.

 Drain the oil from the filter.
 Wrap the filter in the newspaper and dispose of it in the garbage.

 Residual gas should be burned off through regular uses and put out for pickup.

 The following companies accept these tanks and may charge a small fee.
 Before placing a propane tank in your vehicle, empty it through the normal use of your grill and seal it with the plastic cap provided.
 Replacement caps are available at local hardware stores.
 If your tank can be refilled, consider giving it to a friend, neighbor, or family member to use for their grill.

 - Brookfield Metal Company - Elmsford, NY 914-592-5250

 - American Compressed Gases - Yonkers, NY 914-968-8708